Canon 700D vs 70D

 Review summary: Canon 700D vs 70D

 So how do things add up?
 Which of the two cameras – the Canon 700D or the Canon 70D – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS 700D:

 - Less heavy: Is lighter (by 175g or 23 percent) and hence easier to carry around.